MatthiasDeGisi/WeatherBoy/README.md

 To build the container: run `docker compose up -d --build`

-**Token**
+**Tokens**
 The Discord token must be an environment variable, either as a .env file or through GitHub Actions Secrets.
+Additionally the Application ID for the bot must be in the .env file.

 **Doppelganger**
 https://discord.com/api/oauth2/authorize?client_id=1199146110615294052&permissions=1084479765568&scope=bot